markisus/unzig/README.md

 Unzig
 =====
+Forked from ziglang:master tag: 0.10.1

 The sole purpose of this fork is to add a flag --allow-unused (shorthand -u) to disable Zig's unused variable compilation error.

 The flag is available for the following commands.
 `zig build -u ...`
 `zig build-[exe|lib|obj] -u ...`
 `zig fmt -u ...`